grisottom/ansible-docker-rh/README.md

 - [1 - ansible-lab-docker](https://github.com/LMtx/ansible-lab-docker/tree/master)
 - [2 - Running Ansible from inside Docker image for CI/CD pipeline](https://michalklempa.com/2020/05/ansible-in-docker/)

-Classically the development of Ansible roles is done in VMs on the developer's own machine, optionally with the help of Vagrant to provide standardization.
+Usually the development of Ansible roles is done in VMs on the developer's own machine, optionally with the help of Vagrant to provide standardization.

 There are a series of difficulties in developing using VMs such as problems with host machine virtualization, host machine overload, faulty network configurations, mount points problems.